| Title: | Calculate Model-Based Metrics of Proportionality on Count-Based Compositional Data |

 v |

-The additive log-ratio transform of y |
+The additive or centered log-ratio transform of y |

 y |